K. C. Venugopal: Political life

 He came to active politics through the Student Movement of the Indian National Congress.
 He became the State President of the Kerala Students Union and State President of the Indian Youth Congress, He was elected to the Kerala Legislative Assembly from Alappuzha Constituency in 1996, 2001 and 2006.
 He served as the Minister for Dewaswom and Tourism in the Oommen Chandy Ministry from 2004-06.
-He contested the General Elections to Loksabha from Alappuzha Constituency in 2009 and won with a good margin.
+He contested the General Elections to Loksabha from Alappuzha Constituency in 2009 and was elected.